sampler-box/docs/contributing.md

 Currently, Visual Studio Code is used as IDE for `sampler-box` development.

+Extensions to be installed:

+* ms-python.python
+* njpwerner.autodocstring

+Once they are installed.
+Configure `VSCode`

+1. Press `Ctrl + Shift + P` to and type `Python: Select Interpreter` and choose the one of virtual environment created.

 ### Programming Language

 `sampler-box` is being developed using Python version 3.8.x.